 - Personalized medication

-– Compounding isn’t a “new” concept in pharmacy.
-The art of compounding dates back to the origin of pharmacy.
-In the 50 & 60’s mass drug manufacturing took over and changed to landscape of pharmacy.
-This left certain patient’s needs being unmet.
-Not everything fits neatly in a box.
+- Compounding isn’t a new concept in pharmacy—the art of compounding dates back to the origin of pharmacy.
+In the 50 & 60’s, mass drug manufacturing took over and changed the landscape of pharmacy.
+This left certain patients’ needs being unmet.

--Pediatric patients change form pill form to liquid
+- Pediatric patients change from pill form to liquid form

--Change form all together ex. pill to suppository
+- Change form all together—for example, pill to suppository

-– Adherence – a patient may be unable or unwilling to take medication.
-Compounding can address the “why” of this with the patient and change to patient needs.
+- Adherence – a patient may be unable or unwilling to take medication, and compounding can address the why of this with the patient and change to patient needs

 - Adjust strength

 - Remove unwanted ingredients